Canadian salmon farmers feed Canadian families.

 Bowing to activist pressure, governments have shut down 40% of modern, sustainable, in-ocean salmon farming production in British Columbia.
 As a result, salmon prices in many locations have spiked over 20%.
 And because of the farm closures in B.C., what Canadians can find on grocery shelves is increasingly brought in from other countries.

-Fisheries Minister Joyce Murray continues to push to decimate the B.C. salmon aquaculture industry.
-She is ignoring Department of Fisheries and Oceans peer-reviewed science, which has found no correlation between salmon farming and the change in wild pacific salmon numbers.
+Canada's Department of Fisheries and Ocean's peer-reviewed science has found no correlation between salmon farming and the change in wild pacific salmon numbers.
 Climate change, pollution, and habitat loss are to blame – NOT aquaculture.

-Joyce Murray’s actions are also putting thousands of salmon aquaculture jobs at risk in B.C.’s rural, coastal and Indigenous communities, decimating economic opportunities for so many families.
+The new minister, Dianne Lebouthillier, now has the opportunity to maintain thousands of salmon aquaculture jobs in B.C's rural, coastal and Indigenous communities, building and preserving economic opportunities for so many families.

 Thank you for your support and please share this widely across your network.

 - Canada is the world’s 4th largest producer of farm-raised salmon.
 And 97 per cent of salmon harvested in Canada is from modern, sustainable, in-ocean salmon farms.